Miles Completed Outside of School: After School Meet Ups, Community Events and Races

 Musical Miles family night is a huge student favorite.
 Get a speaker system, and find some fun, clean, even thematic tunes and get moving!
 Another favorite is Themes night.
 They are fun, and add a little flair to your monthly 100 Mile Club Family Nights and Run-Togethers.
 Our Program Guide offers suggestions for every month of the year!

 Another way to get the community involved and other neighboring schools is to chose a nearby park or out door shopping center can often serve as a great location.
 Set a meet-up there once a month, once a week, or more!
 Another great idea that is working around the country is using the track at your local High School.
 They love to involve their track clubs to work with the kids.

 When you are ready and comfortable, consider opening your school-based family nights to other schools in your community and beyond.
 All you have to do is send us your schedule and we will place it on our 100 Mile Club Website Calendar.
 Check your Program Guide for more examples.

 Each community event should have a 100 Mile Club Credit Slip attached to it.
-These slips can be found in Appendix L of our Program Guide and are downloadable on the Coaches Corner Page on our website.
+These slips are available once your event is approved.

 School volunteers are parents and other interested individuals who want to help at school or at an offsite recognized approve walk/run Meetup to help local students earn miles.